sifa123/Dev-Kitchen/CONTRIBUTING.md

 # How to make a Pull Request

 If you think that you can add a new feature or want to fix a bug.
-We invite you to contribute to FunwithPhysics and make this project better.
+We invite you to contribute to Dev-Kitchen and make this project better.
 To start contributing, follow the below instructions:

 1. Create a folder at your desire location (usually at your desktop).